LHBCB/SECTOR/README.md

     --island_min_abs 40
 ```

-## 4. Running SECTOR from the Python API
+## 4. Using SECTOR via the Python API
 SECTOR can also be used directly from Python, for example in Jupyter notebooks.
 See the tutorial notebook [tutorial_DLPFC.ipynb](tutorial_DLPFC.ipynb), which demonstrates:
 - How to initialise and train a SECTOR model using the Python API.
 - How to infer and visualise the spatial domains and pseudotime.
-- How to inspect evaluation metrics (when input data contain labels).
+- How to inspect evaluation metrics (when the input data contain labels).

+You can extend this workflow to your own datasets by adapting the dataset path, dataset name, slice ID, and hyperparameters.